kierownik/Fluxbb-Social-Profile-Links/readme.txt

 ##
 ##          Notes 2:  If you do not use the lang/Dutch or lang/English then do not copie them
 ##
-##          Notes 3:  If you update from v1.1.0 or v1.1.1 or v1.1.2 to v1.1.3 only copy the files,
+##          Notes 3:  If you update from v1.1.0 or v1.1.1 or v1.1.2 or v1.1.3 to v1.1.6, only copy
-##                    you do not have to do these steps below, and visit the administration and press
+##                    the files, you do not have to do these steps below, and visit the
-##                    save options and you are done.
-If you update from a version before v1.1.0
+##                    administration and press save options and you are done.
+If you update from a
-##                    follow all the steps below.
+##                    version before v1.1.0 follow all the steps below.
 ##

 #